COLUMN: What do you know about local or Florida lore?

 If one Googles “interesting facts about Florida,” the result is a predictable slew of impressive flora- and fauna-related facts, the usual wild-and-wacky incidents that Florida typically gets associated with.
 Then there are the historical and geographical facts that are fairly commonly known among people who have resided here more than briefly.

 Some less-wacky but quite interesting things I learned by going beyond Google and using the library’s databases.
-For instance, the world's first passenger airline service was the St. Petersburg-Tampa Airboat Line, established in 1914.
+For instance, the world’s first passenger airline service was the St. Petersburg-Tampa Airboat Line, established in 1914.
 The first North American settlement of formerly enslaved people was established in Spanish Florida, in 1738, outside of St. Augustine.
-Delray Beach, Florida is home to the only museum in the United States dedicated solely to Japan and Japanese culture.
-And Miami, Florida, is considered the only major American city founded by a woman, Julia Tuttle.
+Delray Beach is home to the only museum in the United States dedicated solely to Japan and Japanese culture.
+And Miami is considered the only major American city founded by a woman, Julia Tuttle.

 Post a comment as